JeeveshMittal/DBMS_Mess-Management-System/README.md

 ## 🗂️ Overview

-This project involves building a structured and optimized **MySQL database** to efficiently handle daily operations in a college or institutional mess system.
+This project involves building a structured and optimized **Oracle SQL database** to efficiently handle daily operations in a college or institutional mess system.

 ## ⚙️ Features